adiyoss/StructED/README.md

 Passive Aggressive
 ===

- - c: 				 C parameter for the PA algorithm
+ - c: parameter for the PA algorithm

 SVM
 ===

  - lambda: lambda parameter for the SVM
- - eta:				 	eta - learning rate
+ - eta: learning rate

 Direct Loss
 ===

  - eta: learning rate
  - epsilon: epsilon parameter for the DL

 CRF
 ===

  - eta: learning rate
  - lambda: lambda parameter for the CRF

 Ramp Loss
 ===

  - eta:	learning rate
  - lambda: lambda parameter for the RL

 Probit Loss
 ===

  - eta:	learning rate
  - lambda: lambda parameter for the PL
- - num_of_iteration:		 number of iteration for generation noise
+ - num_of_iteration: the number of times to generation noise for the weights vector

 CONFIG FILE - TEST
 ======

  - test_path: the path to the test set data - Mandatory

- - output_file:							 the output file for the scores - Mandatory
+ - output_file: the path to output the scores file - Mandatory

- - w_path:								 the weights vector(model) - Mandatory
+ - w_path: the path to the weights vector (model) - Mandatory
  - examples_2_display: how many examples to display in the scores file - Mandatory
  - task: the loss(cost) function, the same as the train - Mandatory
+ - task_param: task loss parameters if needed
  - kernel: kernel type, and parameters(i.e sigma) - Optional
- 								 0 - poly 2 degree
+ 	- 0 - poly 2 degree
-								 1 - RBF 2nd taylor approximation
+	- 1 - RBF 2nd taylor approximation - setting the sigma value can be done like that: kernel:1:19
-								 2 - RBF 3nd taylor approximation
+	- 2 - RBF 3nd taylor approximation - setting the sigma value can be done like that: kernel:2:19
  - phi: feature function type - Mandatory

- - prediction:							 prediction function, should implement also the loss-augmented function - Mandatory
+ - prediction: prediction function, should implement the inferences - Mandatory
  - reader: reader type - Mandatory
  - writer: writer type - Mandatory
- 								 for both reader and writer
+	- for both reader and writer
-								 use 0 for standard form
+		- use 0 for standard reader(like mnist db or the dummy data)
-								 use 1 for standard rank form (as Letor 3.0)

  - size_of_vector: size of vector after the feature mapping functions - Mandatory

 Examples
 ========